 About The List

-I've written the difficulty level of avoiding ATM fees next to each country, ranging from easy to impossible.
-For countries where it's easy to avoid charges, I've left the list blank.
-(However, always read the screen carefully before making any withdraws abroad, there are always exceptions.)
-In all other cases, I've listed only the ATMs that don't charge.
-If no ATMs are free, I've listed the cheapest known option.
+I've written the difficulty level of avoiding ATM fees next to each country ranging from easy to impossible.
+For countries where it's easy to avoid charges I've left the list blank.
+In moderate to difficult countries I've listed only the ATMs that are free.
+In countries where it's impossible I've listed the cheapest known options.

 If you find anything incorrect or no longer valid, please let me know via the contact page, and I'll update the list.